 Numerous studies link exposure to benzene and glyphosate to an increased risk of developing non-Hodgkin lymphoma.
 Benzene is a component of diesel exhaust, so any worker in a railroad shop or who works on or outside of operating locomotives could be at risk for developing lymphoma caused by benzene.

 Even if the railroad worker smoked cigarettes or had other risk factors for lymphoma, an attorney may be able to obtain compensation for cancer.

-Recent studies have demonstrated a risk of developing non-Hodgkin lymphoma after significant exposure to the weed killer glyphosate.
+Recent studies have demonstrated a risk of developing non-Hodgkin lymphoma after significant exposure to the weedkiller glyphosate.
 Maintenance of way workers have been using this chemical to control growth around railroad tracks for years, leading to significant exposure to this carcinogenic substance.
-Although railroads could have taken precautions to limit this exposure in its workers, in most cases, they did not.
+Although railroads could have taken precautions to limit this exposure in their workers, in most cases, they did not.
 A diligent railroad lymphoma attorney could help an injured worker collect evidence to prove cancer was caused by contact with these or other dangerous substances on the job.

 How Can Railroad Employees Seek Compensation For Damages?

 The Federal Employers Liability Act or FELA allows railroad employees in any state to seek compensation for injuries suffered in the course of their employment.
 FELA lawsuit claims are handled differently than workers’ compensation claims.
 While workers’ compensation claims can be easier to prove, injured employees have the potential to receive substantially more compensation through a FELA claim.
 In a workers’ compensation case, injured employees only need to demonstrate that an injury occurred while they were at work.
 By contrast, an injured employee filing a claim under FELA must show that their employer was negligent and that the negligence caused the illness or injury at issue.